DeronW/ruby-id-cipher/README.md

 # IdCipher

-cipher Integer to another Integer, make people confused with the real number.
+cipher Integer to another Integer, make customer confused with the real number

 ## Installation